hanabi/hanabi.github.io/Reference.md

   * Bob cannot have the red 3 in his *Finesse Position*, because that card has negative red.
   * Bob now needs to figure out what the clue means:
     * Bob does not see any red cards in other player's hands, so it cannot be a *Prompt* or a *Reverse Finesse*.
     * There is nothing else special going on.
+(If Alice was in a stalling situation, then she might be allowed to give a weird clue like this, but Alice is not in a stalling situation.)
     * Bob feels like this clue is intentional from Alice; it is probably not an accident.
   * Thus, Bob knows that this must be a *Self Color Bluff*, so he blind-plays his *Finesse Position* card as a *Known Bluff* on any playable non-red card.
 It is a blue 1 and it successfully plays on the stacks.
   * Bob marks his red card as a red 4 (since that is the red card that is *one-away-from-playable*).